congtaiho/Memory-Game/README.md

 # Memory-Game
 ## Introduce
-This is a memory game application built from Javascript language.
+This is a memory game application built from Javascript, HTML, CSS.
 This is also a final project of our Javascript course.
 ## Description
 In the game, players can choose different themes to start the game.
 If the player chooses two identical pictures, they will get 1 point and if they find all the pictures, they will win the game.
 After winning the game will display the player's time and score.